kelvinatorr/interval-boss/README.md

 3. Open Godot.
 4. Press the Import button and navigate to where you cloned the repo in the step above.
 5. Select the project.godot file and press Import & Edit.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/kelvinatorr/interval-boss/blob/master/LICENSE) file for details